joshstephenson/Wordle-Solver/README.md

 This will only leave 9 words in the answer list: `{BOUND, POUND, FOUND, DOING, MOUND, GOING, WOUND, HOUND, OWING}`.
 As you can see, most of these words have 4 of the same letters and most are in the same position, so if we were to continue with the algorithm as is, it would take 8 guesses to solve `HOUND`.
 That's why it makes more sense here to take the letters `{M, H, D, U, G, F, W, Z, J, Q}` (letters that are in the answer list but have not been matched as green or yellow yet) and find a word with as many of those letters as possible.
 In this case, the word `HUMID` does well, and after that the answer list is down to just one word: `HOUND`.
 With this improvement it only takes 4 guesses to solve it: `SLATE>CRONY>HUMID>HOUND`

-It's worth mentioning that this improvement brings down many words that take more than 4 guesses to solve, particularly 20 words that cannot be solved at all.
-However it doesn't do much to improve the AVG because it degrades performance for words under 4 guesses.
-This is a necessary sacrifice considering the highest goal is to solve all 2315 words in 6 guesses or fewer, which this code is still 1 one word shy of accomplishing.
+It's worth mentioning that this improvement brings down many words that take more than 4 guesses to solve, particularly 20 words that could not be solved at all in 6 guesses.
+However there are many words for which it degrades performance by adding an extra step, when an otherwise lucky guess would do better.

 ## Usage
 The current version can be used in 2 different ways: